oldkingzlwang/Nakhlite-Pressure-Temperature-Conditions-Estimator/README.md

 1. **Navigate to the Folder**:
    Open the folder `2 MC Modeling for Core Compositions` and launch the `EPMA_Composition_MC_Modeling.m` file in MATLAB.
 2. **Input Data**:
-   The program automatically reads data from all worksheets in `Nak_pyroxene.xlsx`, which contains the EPMA compositions of clinopyroxene cores for different nakhlites.
+   The program automatically reads data of clinopyroxene cores from all worksheets in `Nak_pyroxene.xlsx`, which contains the EPMA compositions of clinopyroxene for different nakhlites.
 3. **Set the Number of Samples**:
    Modify the variable `numValidSamples` to specify the desired number of modeled EPMA compositions.
 The default value is 1000, but you can set this to any other number depending on your requirements.
 4. **Run the Program**: